spaenigs/peptidereactor/README.md

    docker run -it --entrypoint "/bin/bash" peptidereactor
    ```

-__Note that,__ the PEPTIDE REACToR is still under development, thus changes are likely.
+__Note that__ the PEPTIDE REACToR is still under development, thus changes are likely.
 However, the fundamental structure, highlighted above, will remain.